mamantoha/freshdesk_api_client_rb/README.md

 # Freshdesk API Client

-Welcome to `freshdesk_api` gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/freshdesk_api`.
+A Ruby API client that interfaces with freshdesk.com web service.
+This client supports regular CRUD operation.

+Please see [API documentation](http://freshdesk.com/api) for more information.

+As of now,it supports the following:

+* Solution Category
+* Solution Folder
+* Solution Article

 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation